codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-3-content-layout.md

 title: Bootstrap's utilities for content
 short: Content & Layout
 description: In this tutorial, we'll talk about Content and Layout toolsets (mentioned in the first tutorial). <br>Since content is the most fundamental material of a website; <br>Let's start with Bootstrap's Content toolsets.
-keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, html, css, bootstrap, content, layout
+keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, bootstrap, content, layout

 date: 2017-08-26 05:10:00
 ---